hejhdiss/Qeltrix/README.md

 > The qeltrix-pypi folder in this repository contains the PyPI package intended for upload.
 Due to technical issues, I’m currently unable to publish it to PyPI.
 The folder includes a detailed README.md with full documentation for pypi package.

+** For more explained README.md, please see qeltrix-pypi's README.md**

 ---

 ## Features